 Results of a short dissipation tests for Kuzmin test site are shown in Fig. 6.
-Material index for the preceding (IDU) and subsequent (IDL) test depth is indicated in the figure for comparison purposes.
+Material index for the preceding (I{DU}) and subsequent (I{DL}) test depth is indicated in the figure for comparison purposes.
 At each depth, five repeated A readings were taken at successive time intervals of approximately t=15, 30, 60, 120 and 240 s.
-After completion of pore pressure dissipation, at the minimum A-reading, the membrane is rapidly inflated to measure the B-pressure at 1.1-mm displacement (indicated in Fig. 6 as Bf).
+After completion of pore pressure dissipation, at the minimum A-reading, the membrane is rapidly inflated to measure the B-pressure at 1.1-mm displacement (indicated in Fig. 6 as B_f).
 Pressures were recorded using SDMT Elab software with automatic data aquisition system.
 A readings at t=15 s ranged from 656 kPa to 1113 kPa.
 At 13.0 m depth OCR, calculated according to [11] is 3.2 and it decreases to 1.5 at 20 m depth indicating that soil is medium to ligtly overconsolidated.
 This may indicate that variation in A reading can be influenced not only by a decrease in pore pressures around the blade but also by an increase in horizontal effective stress [12].
 Further analysis assumes that the dissipation test and differential pressure (B-A) are influenced only by excess pore pressures and that effective stress remains unchanged.
 This may be supported by the fact that A decreases monotonicaly before reaching stable value, decay curve is S-shaped in p-log(t) and the soil is predominantly saturated low plastic silt.
 Undrained value of A (t=0) was found by fitting series of data points by Weibull distribution [5] using Eq (1):

-$$A_t = M + (N - M) \cdot \exp(-T \cdot t^Y) \tag{1}$$
+$$A_t = M + (N - M) \cdot \exp(-T \cdot t^Y)$$ (1)

-Where $A_t$ is A-reading at specified time t, M and N are constants based on data distribution, T and Y are material constants.
+Where A_t is A-reading at specified time t, M and N are constants based on data distribution, T and Y are material constants.
 Eq.
 (1) is valid for the following boundary conditions:

-for t=0: N=Amax (undrained value) for t=∞: M=Amin (last measured value) $A{max}$ is found using Excel Solver by trial and error adjusting equation parameters T and Y to minimize the sum of the squared errors between measured and predicted A-readings.
+for t=0: N=A{max} (undrained value)

+for t= ∞ : M=A{min} (last measured value)

+A{max} is found using Excel Solver by trial and error adjusting equation parameters T and Y to minimize the sum of the squared errors between measured and predicted A-readings.
+This produces best fit curve to data points for assumed A{max} .
+In the next step A{max} is changed and squared error calculated again.
+These steps are repeated until A{max} that gives minimum sum of the squared errors is found.
+Undrained B value (B{max}) is found by addopting a simplified approach, ie Eq.
-Figure 6.
-Timed sequence of A readings at Kuzmin test site at depths: a) z=12.8 m, b) z=16.2 m and c) z=20.2 m simplified approach, ie Eq.
 (12) from [5] using the stress exponent n=0.5.
 In order to approximately restore standard B30 pressure (measured in standard DMT 15 s after A reading) corresponding to t=30 s drop in pore pressure, ie difference in A readings at t=30 and t final, should be taken into account.
-Hence, B30 is found as a sum of $B_f$ and pressure drop from t=30 s to t final.
+Hence, B30 is found as a sum of B_f and pressure drop from t=30 s to t final.
 Results of the analysis are shown in Table 1 and Table 2.
+Results indicate that s_u is the most influenced parameter by drainage conditions.
+When partial drainage occur around the blade standard DMT interpretation procedure will produce significantly lower s_u values compared to s_u estimated from the same correlations but using undrained A and B readings which are not influenced by partial consolidation.
+This finding is not new and it is supported by previous research [5, 6].